QualityWithMillan/qualitywithmillan.github.io/_posts/2023/2023-07-03-api-testing-with-nightwatch.md

 Have fun with 🚀 API testing and HTML reports 🟢 🌕 🔴

-This post was first posted at [Kablamo Engineering Blog](https://engineering.kablamo.com.au/posts/2023/api-testing-with-nightwatch-in-15-mins/)
+This post was first posted on `27.6.2023` at [Kablamo Engineering Blog](https://engineering.kablamo.com.au/posts/2023/api-testing-with-nightwatch-in-15-mins/)